 Sweet Liberty Drink & Supply Co.

-The brain child of Miami bar legend John Lermayer, Sweet Liberty features a Miami Beach chic vibe complete and some of the best cocktails on the beach and a kitchen that stays open to 4 a.m. nightly.
+The brainchild of Miami bar legend John Lermayer, Sweet Liberty features a Miami Beach chic vibe complete, some of the best cocktails on the beach, and a kitchen that stays open to 4 a.m. nightly.
 And don't miss its bar food, which is just as good at the beginning of the night as it is at the end.

 This bright and colorful tiki bar creates an assortment of drinks influenced by tiki-cocktail history.
 Think drinks like the Nu Mai Tai made with three different types of rum, passion fruit, and a “very secret ingredient,” or the large format Missionary’s Downfall with rum, brandy, pineapple, and mint.
 To soak up all that booze Esotico Miami will serve up a full dinner menu with a variety of tiki-with-a-twist offerings, like black truffle dumplings, octopus hot dogs, and fish cakes can be found in the “tropical chow” menu.

-The fanciest thing about The Corner are the cocktails, and that's a good thing.
-Dark, rough cut wood and dimly lite, as a proper speakeasy should be.
-Open late into the night, every night, making this spot is a perfect nightcap destination.
+The fanciest thing about The Corner is the cocktails, and that's a good thing.
+Dark, rough-cut wood and dimly lit, as a proper speakeasy should be.
+Open late into the night every night, making this spot a perfect nightcap destination.

 Swizzle Rum Bar & Drinkery

-As the name implies, rum is the star at Swizzle with a versatile cocktail list focusing on classic and contemporary cocktails, as well as a mix of spirit forward drinks and tropical libations.
-The decor is even boasts a mural and walls lined with photos highlighting the history of rum that is meant to be museum-like, which the bartender will gives tours of when they aren’t too busy.
+As the name implies, rum is the star at Swizzle, with a versatile cocktail list focusing on classic and contemporary cocktails and a mix of spirit-forward drinks and tropical libations.
+The decor even boasts a mural and walls lined with photos highlighting the history of rum that is meant to be museum-like, which the bartender will give tours of when they aren’t too busy.

 After a winter hiatus to run their popular pop-up Sunny’s Steakhouse, Jaguar Sun has returned to its original outpost in Downtown Miami with a refreshed menu merging its staples with favorites from its pop-up.
-A well-thought out beverage menu is still at the core of Jaguar Sun, but its small but mighty kitchen is still putting out some of the best upscale comfort food in town.
-The pastas are a must order, but don’t skip out on the Parker house rolls topped with honey butter, the wagyu beef tartare, or the kouign amann housed ice cream sandwich for dessert.
+A well-thought-out beverage menu is still at the core of Jaguar Sun, but its small but mighty kitchen is still putting out some of the best upscale comfort food in town.
+The plates of pasta are a must-order, but don’t skip out on the Parker house rolls topped with honey butter, the wagyu beef tartare, or the kouign amann housed ice cream sandwich for dessert.

-This self-proclaimed “upscale” dive bar — from the people behind places like Sweet Liberty and Blackbird Ordinary — features retro-vibes, strong drinks and plenty of entertainment like a Pac Man arcade game, jukebox, pool table, TVs, and a Bookleggers library.
-Plus diners can grab a pizza and a nostalgic snowball from its on-site food vendor, Yeti’s.
+This self-proclaimed “upscale” dive bar — from the people behind places like Sweet Liberty and Blackbird Ordinary — features retro-vibes, strong drinks, and plenty of entertainment like a Pac-Man arcade game, jukebox, pool table, TVs, and a Bookleggers library.

 Casa Florida Miami